-In order to understand the physics underlying the enhancement of neutron-rich isotope production, we rely on a microscopic abrasion-ablation (AA) model.
-The abrasion stage assumes a nonequilibrium process wherein nucleons are rapidly removed from the projectile during an encounter with a stationary target.
+In order to understand the physics underlying the enhancement of neutron rich isotope production, we rely on a microscopic, Abrasion-Ablation, (A-A) model.
+The abrasion stage assumes a non-equilibrium process wherein nucleons are rapidly removed from the projectile during an encounter with a stationary target.
 The remaining portion of the projectile is then left in an excited state.
 In the second stage, the excited system decays by a quasiequilibrium process to reach the final products.
 Many models based on this general picture have been proposed [16-18].

-In our AA version, the first stage is modeled by the geometric shadow cast by the target on the projectile using expressions derived for early fireball models [19].
-The material removed in the first stage is treated by assuming that the protons and neutrons are each uniformly distributed over the nucleus thus providing a probability factor for the removal of n neutrons and z protons, based on the assumption of no correlations [17,20]
+In our A-A version, the first stage is modeled by the geometric shadow cast by the target on the projectile using expressions derived for early fireball models [19].
+The material removed in the first stage is treated by assuming that the protons and neutrons are each uniformly distributed over the nucleus thus providing a probability factor for the removal of n neutrons and z protons, based on the assumption of no correlations [17,20]:

+$$P = {N_p \choose n} {Z_p \choose z} / {A_p \choose a}$$

-$$P = \binom{N_p}{n} \binom{Z_p}{z} / \binom{A_p}{a}, \qquad (1)$$ where $\binom{N_p}{n}$ is the combinatorial that gives the number of ways of choosing n out of N_p , etc., where N_p , Z_p , and A_p are the neutron number, proton number, and mass number of the full projectile and n, z, and a are the number of neutron, proton, and mass removed.
+where $\binom{N_p}{n}$ is the combinatorial that gives the number of ways of choosing n out of N_p , etc., where N_p , Z_p , and A_p are the neutron number, proton number, and mass number of the full projectile and a is the removed mass.

-The excitation energy of the system remaining following the first stage $(N_p - n, Z_p - z)$, is modeled after the work of Schmidt and Gaimard [17], where the average excitation energy was found to equal 13.3 MeV per removed particle, and we take the width of this distribution to be Gaussian with a variance proportional to the number of removed particles.
-The proportionality constant is fit to the examples in Ref.
+The excitation energy of the system remaining following the first stage, $(N_p - n, Z_p - z)$, is modeled after the work of Schmidt and Gaimard [17], where the average excitation energy was found to equal 13.3 MeV per removed particle, and we take the width of this distribution to be Gaussian with a variance proportional to the number of removed particles.
+The proportionality-constant is fit to the examples in Ref.
 [17].
-The excited system is then allowed to evaporate according to the formalism outlined by Friedman and Lynch [21].
+The excited system is then allowed to evaporate according to the formalism outlined by Friedman and Lynch[21].
 This formalism follows the mean path of particle loss, arriving at a mean final system.
 In order to approximate the effect of the fluctuations in the ablation paths we use the following procedure.
 The width of the kinetic energy distribution for each emission is calculated to determine the variance of the excitation energy about the mean path of evaporation formalism.
 Using the separation energy for neutrons, we map this excitation energy variance onto the variance in the number of neutrons emitted.
 Since the shape of the fluctuation function is uncertain, we assume a Gaussian dependence on neutron number centered at the mean, and truncate the distribution at the integer value of the standard deviation plus one.
 We have ignored the charge fluctuations.
-This procedure for handling fluctuations suggests that the predictions for the most neutron rich nuclides should be more accurate with our model than the predictions for proton rich ones.
+This procedure for handling fluctuations suggests that the predictions for the most neutron rich isotopes should be more accurate with our model than the predictions for proton rich ones.
 The former processes are found to undergo ablation processes which involve only neutron emission, while the latter undergo ablation processes which are also sensitive to the charge fluctuations.
-Extending the Gaussian form for the neutron fluctuations beyond one standard deviation greatly raises the prediction of the proton rich nuclides and, to a lesser extent, enhances the predictions of the neutron-rich nuclides.
+Extending the Gaussian form for the neutron fluctuations beyond one standard deviation greatly raises the prediction of the proton rich isotopes and, to a lesser extent, enhances the predictions of the neutron-rich isotopes.
 Clearly future improvement in the treatment of ablation fluctuation is desirable.
 This completes the description of our model which is used to calculate the isotope yields shown in the figures.